paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 var scope = myFiber.Scope; // D
 ```

 * **A**: The tuple holds the scope or context passed in on `Go`.
 It holds request and response data.
-Since it is a tuple it is passed by value so does not use heap space or the garbage collector.
+Tuple, it is passed by value so does not use heap space or the garbage collector.
 * **B**: There is one abstract method to override.
 Use it to add all the steps you need.
 It is called in the constructor, so only once per instance.
 There may be more than one instance if you need to run more than once copy concurrently.
-* **C**: `Go` is a static method that will get an instance of the precompiled fiber, load up the scope and start it running.
+* **C**: `Go` is a static method that gets an instance of the precompiled fiber, load up the scope and start it running.
-* **D**: When a fiber is finished it will be placed back in recycling for reuse after 10 frames.
+* **D**: A completed fiber returns to recycling for reuse after 10 frames.
 Take a copy of the scope if it includes response data that is not an instance of an object (i.e. a string, integer, float, struct or tuple.

-And here is an example as used in CustomAsset.Service.
+Moreover, here is an example as used in CustomAsset.Service.

 ``` c#
 public Emitter CallService(Service service) => CallServiceFiber.Go((this, Instance<TS>(), service));